Approaching a DUI in Georgia

 Step 5: Learn the Right Lessons

-A DUI is a wake-up call to think more about choices you make.
+A DUI is a wake-up call to think more about the choices you make.
 You’ll learn a lot, especially planning ahead.

 Final Thoughts: Start the New Year on the Right Foot

-Getting a DUI on doesn’t mean your year is ruined—it just means you’re starting it with an added lesson in accountability.
+Getting a DUI doesn’t mean your year is ruined—it just means you’re starting it with an added lesson in accountability.
 Hire a lawyer, prepare for court, and learn from the experience.